 In the 4th, Obregón almost tied the game.
 2B Carlos Valencia singled.
 CF Jorge Padilla doubled and Valencia tried to come home.
 CF Freddy Guzman had a perfect throw to Pena Jr., who relayed home to Brayan Pena to get Valencia in time.

 The Aguilas got some insurance in the 5th inning.
 2B Rafael Furcal singled but was erased on a fielder's choice hit into by DH Miguel Tejada.
 3B Edwin Encarnacion drew a walk.
 Lopez singled to left to score Tejada, but Encarnacion was thrown out trying to take third on the same play.

 In the 7th, the Aguilas wrapped up the scoring when Furcal singled, stole second, took third on a grounder and came around on a wild pitch by reliever Esteban Hernandez.

 February 6

-In what will definitely rank as this year's big upset, the Yaquis de Obregón (0-4 entering the game) stunned previously unbeaten Licey with a magnificent comeback in the 9th inning.
+In what would definitely rank as that year's big upset, the Yaquis de Obregón (0-4 entering the game) stunned previously unbeaten Licey with a magnificent comeback in the 9th inning.